 Landlords begin by logging into their LeaseRunner account and navigating to the 'Screen' section.
 Here, they can order the desired screening reports, including options like credit screening, criminal background checks, and eviction reports

-Landlords can choose who will bear the cost of background check for renters, whether it's themselves or the applicants.
+Landlords can choose who will bear the cost of a background check for renters, whether it's themselves or the applicants.
 Once the order is placed, LeaseRunner sends a secure email link to the applicant to commence the rental screening report process.

 Step 2.
 Applicant Provides Information

 After getting the email invitation, applicants click the given link to enter Lease Runner's secure platform.
 They are pushed to finish the rental application and approve the publication of their background data.
-This includes adding personal information such as name, address, birthdate, Social Security number.
+This includes adding personal information such as name, address, birthdate, and Social Security number.

 Depending on their credit history, applicants may have to respond to identification verification inquiries for credit screening.
 In this stage, following Fair Housing rules and FCRA, all data should be handled securely.